VC-Inspector: Advancing Reference-free Evaluation of Video Captions with Factual Analysis: Experiments

+We first examine whether the quality estimation of \ours is consistent across visual domains.
+Following the same data generation pipeline in Section~\ref{sec:data_creation}, we create two evaluation datasets, \texttt{ActivityNet-FG-Eval} and \texttt{YouCook2-FG-Eval}, according to the ActivityNet~\cite{krishna_dense-captioning_2017} test set and YouCook2~\cite{ZhXuCoCVPR18} validation set, respectively.
+Both datasets contain pseudo captions with varying degrees of factual errors.

-Table~\ref{tab:result_anet-yc2} presents the correlation between metric scores and ground truth annotations in the {\tt ActivityNet-FG-Eval} and {\tt YouCook2-FG-Eval} datasets, both of which contain pseudo captions with varying degrees of factual inaccuracies. {\tt VC-Inspector}, specifically finetuned for factual grounding, consistently outperforms baselines in differentiating incorrect captions.
+\cref{tab:result_anet-yc2} presents the correlation between the metric scores and ground truth annotations in these two datasets. \ours, specifically finetuned for factual grounding, consistently outperforms baselines in differentiating incorrect captions.
 Notably, although it is only trained on {\tt ActivityNet-FG-It}, its quality estimation generalizes effectively across visual domains.
-This suggests that the proposed data generation pipeline produces stable and reliable quality scores, rather than noisy outputs that fail to converge.
+This suggests that the proposed data generation pipeline produces stable and reliable quality estimates, rather than noisy outputs.